vhcd/vhcd.github.io/_posts/2024-01-01-better-mice.md

 * 6 on the index
 * 3 on the middle finger

 You can jam many more buttons in there before reaching the usability cap.
-But at least the spread between fingers is decent, even though I still have two fingers just sleeping on the job.
+But at least the spread between fingers is decent, even though I still have two fingers just sleeping on the job (unlike with a [DataHand](https://en.wikipedia.org/wiki/DataHand)).

 This mouse also used the "old" Logitech software ("Logitech Gaming Software"), which was pretty meh, but still lightyears ahead of the absolute piece of garbage that is the new "G HUB".